-This class of chemcials have also been shown to impair bee learning and foraging behaviour.
+This class of chemicals has also been shown to impair bee learning and foraging behavior.
 Pyrethroids are frequently associated with bee kills and have been found to significantly reduce bee fecundity, decrease the rate at which bees develop to adulthood, and increase their immature periods.
 Pyrethroids are widely detected in pollen.

 Widely used for indoor and turf pest control, fipronil is an insecticide that is highly toxic to insects.
-It is moderately toxic and has been linked to hormone disruption, thyroid cancer, neurotoxicity and reproductive effects.
-Fipronil has been shown to reduce behavioural function and learning performances in honeybees.
+It is moderately toxic and has been linked to hormone disruption, thyroid cancer, neurotoxicity, and reproductive effects.
+Fipronil has been shown to reduce behavioral function and learning performances in honeybees.

 Commonly used organophosphates: